-Not getting SEO right is like driving your car and skipping crucial details in the navigation map for reaching the destination.
-Now International SEO is not very different except the fact that besides the navigation map you also need a passport and navigator to reach your destination.
+Not getting SEO right is like driving your car and skipping crucial details in the navigation map to reach the destination.
+Now International SEO is not very different except for the fact that besides the navigation map, you also need a passport and navigator to reach your destination.
 That’s probably the best analogy that one could use to describe the concept.
 It’s important that marketers understand International SEO fundamentals before they begin the journey to reach users outside their base country.

 Understanding International SEO

 Search Engine Optimization (SEO) as most of you know involves techniques to improve your visibility on search engines for keywords and phrases associated with your brand.
 International SEO goes a step ahead by optimizing your website for countries other than the place of your brand’s origin.

 If you have an existing website then the decision to consider International SEO should be considered basis whether the traffic and conversions coming from additional countries compensate well for developing a web presence.
 The decision to optimize the website for other countries might also be a strategic decision for businesses.

 Marketers can start off by measuring important metrics to understand which additional countries they need to optimize their website for.

 - Current total & organic traffic that your website gets from additional countries & languages